ziggs/movie_spider/README.md

 # movie_spider
-This is a spider that crawl www.mtime.com and save the data in the MySQL database.
+This is a spider that crawl www.mtime.com and save the data into MySQL database.
 ----------------------------------
 UPDATE：Save to json